Smith Pool

 Smith Pool is a small body of water located between Salem Neck, Winter Island, and Cat Cove in Salem, Massachusetts, United States.
-It used to be the city's reservoir, and was later a public swimming area.
+It used to be the city's reservoir, and a public swimming area, having been established in 1934 as part of a Public Works Project.
+It was called the Smith pool as a result of Salemite Ida Smith who donated $20,000 in the memory of her late husband, J.C.B.
+Smith.

 It is easily accessible from Winter Island Road on Winter Island.
-The area is currently maintained by Salem State University, and the old dam still separates it from Cat Cove.
+The area is currently maintained by the Massachusetts Division of Marine Fisheries, and the old dam still separates it from Cat Cove.
+The dam has a tide gate to allow circulation between Cat Cove and Smith Pool and to allow manipulation of the water depth in Smith Pool.
+The intake pipes for the Cat Cove Marine Lab seawater system are in Smith Pool.